Winter Flu Jab Services

 You may not be able to have a flu jab if:

-- You have had an allergic reaction to a previous injection
+- You have had an allergic or anaphylactic reaction to any previous injection

 - You have certain other allergies